OathPros/COMP3/source/guidelines/keyboard.rst

 Shortcut Keys
 -------------

+The technical term for shortcut keys is *accelerators*.

 Use the :doc:`standard GNOME shortcut keys</reference/keyboard>` if your application supports those functions.
 This ensures consistency between GNOME applications and aids discoverability.
-Do not assign :doc:`system shortcut keys </reference/keyboard>` for use in your application.

-The technical term for shortcut keys is *accelerators*.

-When assigning shortcuts which are specific to your application:

-* Assign shortcut keys to the most commonly-used actions in your application.
-However, do not try to assign a keyboard shortcut to everything.
+Shortcut keys should also be assigned to the most commonly-used actions in your application.
+(Do not try to assign a keyboard shortcut to everything.)

+When assigning non-standard shortcuts in your application:

 * Try to use Ctrl in combination with a letter for your own shortcuts.
 Shift+Ctrl and a letter is the recommended pattern for shortcuts that reverse or extend another function.
 For example, Ctrl+Z and Shift+Ctrl+Z for undo and redo.
 * Shortcuts should be as mnemonic as possible, as these will be easier to learn and remember.
 For example, Ctrl+E would be a good shortcut for a menu item called Edit Page.
 * Shortcuts that can be easily used with one hand are preferable for common operations.
 * Do not use Alt for shortcut keys, as this may conflict with access keys.

-GNOME reserves the use of the Super key for use in system shortcuts.
+* GNOME reserves the use of the Super key for use in system shortcuts.
 Super should therefore not be used by applications.
 Additional :ref:`legacy system shortcuts <legacy-shortcuts>` should also be avoided by apps.